Venezuelans are outraged at Goldman Sachs

 Related: As Venezuelans starve, president's stepsons skydive

-Hausmann said JP Morgan (JPM) should take out Venezuela's "hunger bonds" from its index and create an index that "would allow you to root for higher returns on your savings without wishing for human misery."
+Hausmann said JPMorgan (JPM) should take out Venezuela's "hunger bonds" from its index and create an index that "would allow you to root for higher returns on your savings without wishing for human misery."

+JPMorgan declined to comment.
+A source close to the bank said its emerging market bond index is a reflection of economic data and cash available in financial markets, not a country's policies.
+Other indexes managed by Citi (C), Barclays (BCS), Morningstar and Bank of America (BAC) have Venezuelan bonds in their indexes.

-Some investors, who focus on Latin America investments, also expressed their disappointment over the Goldman purchase.
+Some investors who focus on Latin America investments also expressed their disappointment over the Goldman purchase.

 Although Goldman didn't buy directly from the government, experts say the immediate increase in Venezuela's reserves indicates Goldman's money went straight to Maduro's coffers.